+Up next is another ode to one’s birthplace.
 The Seedy Seeds are an indie pop/folk band from Cincinnati.
-Unsurprisingly, their song “Oh, Cincinnati” is a lovely ode to their hometown.
+Unsurprisingly, their song “Oh, Cincinnati” is a lovely tribute to their hometown.

-Next up on our list is The Mountain Goats’ song “Going to Cleveland.”
-Featured in the 1983 album Transmissions to Horace, this is one of the band’s archetypal songs.
+Next on our list is The Mountain Goats‘ song “Going to Cleveland.”
+Featured in the 1993 album Transmissions to Horace, this is one of the band’s archetypal songs.

 An aggressive acoustic guitar carries the melody, while lead singer John Darnielle’s smooth voice paints a vivid picture for the listener.

-Another song that Ohio residents might not enjoy is “Escape from Ohio” by the rock band Electric Six.
+Unlike some of the songs on this list that pay homage to Ohio, here’s one that outlines things the singer hates about the state.
+Not surprising that Ohio residents might not enjoy “Escape from Ohio” by the rock band Electric Six.
 It was released in 2009 on the album Kill.

 The song tells the story of a group of people traveling by bus to California.
 Their bus breaks down in Ohio in the middle of a rural, backcountry road next to a cow field.